-Lin et al. studied the utilization of Benzyl Viologen (BV) for the development of further conceivable BHJ systems.
-This study experimented with five different blends: 1) PM6: Y6:PC71BM, 2) (PTB7-Th): PC71BM, 3) (PTB7-Th):EH-IDTBR, 4) PM6:IT-2Cl, 5) PM6:Y6.
-These mixtures were also treated with BV (0.4 and 0.04%) and without BV.
-OPV cells based on PM6: Y6 (16.0%) and PM6: Y6: PC71BM (17.1%) deliver the best results.
-Finally, these investigation indicated that directly injecting minor amounts of BV (n-type) into the BHJ layer of OPV cells regularly enhances performance [21].
+Lin et al. studied the utilization of Benzyl Viologen (BV) for the development of further conceivable bulk hetero junction (BHJ) systems.
+This study experimented with five different blends which are PM6:Y6:PC71BM, (PTB7-Th):PC71BM, (PTB7-Th):EH-IDTBR, PM6:IT-2Cl, and PM6:Y6.
+These mixtures were also treated with BV (0.4 and 0.04 %) and without BV.
+The OPV cells based on PM6:Y6 (16.0 %) and PM6:Y6:PC71BM (17.1 %) deliver the best results.
+Finally, these investigations indicated that directly injecting minor amounts of BV (n-type) into the BHJ layer of OPV cells regularly enhances performance [21].

-Moreover, Lin et al. also emphasise the need for research on Diquant (DQ) as a viable dopant for usage in cutting-edge organic solar cells.
-In the analysis, DQ was introduced to PM6: Y6: PC71BM (ternary BHJ cells) and saw power conversion efficiencies (PCEs) were enhanced (16.7% to 17.4%).
-Finally, in this research, DQ was applied to PM6: BTP-eC9: PC71BM, which was utilized as the dynamic layer in OPV cells, bringing about a most extreme uncertified PCE (18.3%) [22].
+Moreover, Lin et al. also emphasise the need for research on Diquant (DQ) as a viable dopant for the usage in cutting-edge organic solar cells.
+In the analysis, DQ was introduced to PM6:Y6: PC71BM (ternary BHJ cells) and observed the PCEs were enhanced from 16.7 % to 17.4 %.
+Finally, in this research, DQ was applied to PM6:BTP-eC9:PC71BM, which was utilized as the dynamic layer in OPV cells, bringing about a most extreme uncertified PCE of 18.3% [22].

-Likewise, Zhang et al. adjusted the electronic and morphological structure of the PM6:Y6 (active layer) to reach a PCE of 18.07%.
-ITO/PEDOT: PSS/Dynamic layer/ poly-fluorene-alt-naphthalene diimide-Br/Silver was used to make PV cells.
-At Voc = 0.842 V and Jsc = 25.98 mAcm-2, the highest PCE of PM6:Y6 binary OPV devices was found to be 16.52% with an FF (75.52%).
-Ternary devices with active layer blends PM6:PM7:Y6 had the highest PCE (17.02%), FF

-(76.70%), Jsc (26.17 mAcm-2), and Voc (0.848V).
-Quaternary device with active layer blends PM6: PM7: Y6: PC71BM achieved a maximum PCE (18.07%) with a Jsc (26.55 mAcm-2) and a Voc (0.859 V) along with FF (79.23 %).
+Likewise, Zhang et al. adjusted the electronic and morphological structure of the PM6:Y6 (active layer) to reach a PCE of 18.07 %.
+An ITO/PEDOT:PSS/Dynamic layer/ poly-fluorene-alt-naphthalene diimide-Br/Silver was used to make PV cells.
+At Voc = 0.842 V and Jsc = 25.98 mAcm-2, the highest PCE of PM6:Y6 binary OPV devices was found to be 16.52 % with an FF of 75.52 %.
+Ternary devices with active layer blends PM6:PM7:Y6 had the highest PCE of17.02 %, FF of 76.70 %, Jsc of 26.17 mAcm-2, and Voc of 0.848 V. Quaternary device with active layer blends PM6:PM7:Y6:PC71BM achieved a maximum PCE of 18.07 % with a Jsc of 26.55 mAcm-2, and a Voc of 0.859 V along with FF of 79.23 %.
 Quaternary devices had a certified PCE = 17.35 % [23].

-Furthermore, Guo et al. summarizes the current amelioration in OPV cells using PM6: Y6.
+Furthermore, Guo et al. summarizes the current improvement in OPV cells using PM6:Y6.
 The modification of active layer is thoroughly discussed, including the incorporation of a triennial monomer into PM6 to produce a terpolymer.
 This research also looks at the evolution of ternary and quaternary devices, as well as different processing methods.
 The later section in this review summarizes and discusses the creation of electrode material and interfacial layers in PM6:Y6 (OPV cells).
-In conclusion, higher performing and commercially feasible OPV cells are likely to be available shortly as a result of combining these optimisation methodologies, which were also mentioned [5].
-Table 1 below provides the overall summary of the above particularized research works pertaining to different photovoltaic characteristics of the PM6: Y6 driven OPV cells used and the results attained thereof :-
+In conclusion, higher performing and commercially feasible OPV cells are likely to be available shortly as a result of combining these optimization methodologies, which were also mentioned [5].

+Table 1 below provides the overall summary of the above particularized research works pertaining to different photovoltaic characteristics of the PM6:Y6 driven OPV cells used and the results attained thereof:-